 Just because it’s rainy and cold outside doesn’t mean you have to coop up your troop at home.
-The Emerald City, and its surrounding communities, offer a plethora of indoor activities for kids.
-From museums and aquariums to bookstores, art studios and trampoline parks, we’ve put together a list of 35 rainy day activities to keep you and your crew from going loco during the drizzly months.
-Scroll down and get ready to put these things to do on a rainy day on standby.
+The Emerald City offers a plethora of indoor activities for kids.
+From museums and aquariums to bookstores, art studios and trampoline parks, we’ve rounded up 35 rainy day activities to keep you and your crew from going loco during the drizzly months.
+Scroll down!

 Plan a Day at the Museum